 Lewannick’s Fallen from World War Two

-Reginald was born in 1914 at Lambeth, London.
-His Mothers maiden name was Wayman.
-Reginald married Celia Russell at Elham, Kent in 1939.
+Reginald was born in 1914 at Lambeth, London to John Charles and Emma Mary (Wayman) Kirrage.
+Reginald married Celia Russell at Elham, Kent in 1939 and they set up home in Lewannick.
 He enlisted with the Duke of Cornwall’s Light Infantry as a Sergeant (Regimental No. 5436439).
 He was killed in action on the 18th of April 1943 whilst serving in North Africa.
+He was interred in the Beja War Cemetery, Tunisia, grave ref:1.
+L. 2.

 The Trenhorne Deaths